The 2018 Christmas Bird Count will be held on Saturday, December 15th. We’d love your help!

 Bird counts are useful tools for evaluating yearly and long term trends of the birds wintering in our area.
 The census is completed in a variety of ways, allowing participation at any level.
 Field observers travel routes by foot, cross-country skis, and car.
 Another important component of the count is provided by observers living within the bird count area reporting on what birds visit their feeders during the count period.
 You do not need to be an expert birder to participate.
 Novice volunteers able to join us in the field are paired, with more experienced birders.
 It’s a great way to learn more about birds and everyone with an interest is encouraged to participate.
 It’s also a lot of fun!

-2014 marked the 26th year of the count, and was both an exceptional year for bird species and volunteer.
+2017 marked the 29th year of the count, and was both an exceptional year for bird species and volunteers.

 To view the data collected over the past 25 years, click on the 2013 Christmas Bird Count Cumulative Data excel sheet.